Appendix D — Case Study Library - Overview

 Part VI: Health Economics

-Case Study 12: AI-Driven Hospital Bed Allocation
+Case Study 12: Hypothetical AI-Driven Hospital Bed Allocation

 Challenge: Balance competing objectives: - Efficiency (maximize utilization) - Access (minimize wait times) - Quality (appropriate care level) - Equity (fair access across populations)

-Results: - Bed utilization: 82% → 88% (+6 percentage points) - ED wait times: 4.2 → 3.0 hours (28% reduction) - Ambulance diversions: 45% reduction - Elective surgery delays: 35% reduction
+Illustrative results: - Bed utilization: 82% → 88% (+6 percentage points) - ED wait times: 4.2 → 3.0 hours (28% reduction) - Ambulance diversions: 45% reduction - Elective surgery delays: 35% reduction

-Economic Impact: - 3-Year ROI: 2,054% - Total costs: $650,000 - Total benefits: $14,004,000 - Net benefit: $13,354,000 - Payback period: 2.3 months
+Illustrative economic model: - 3-Year ROI: 2,054% - Total costs: $650,000 - Total benefits: $14,004,000 - Net benefit: $13,354,000 - Payback period: 2.3 months

 Equity Impact: - REDUCED racial disparities by 80%+ - Fairness constraints embedded in optimization - Wait time disparities: Black patients +1.2 hours → +0.2 hours

-Replication: - Mayo Clinic (2020) - Cleveland Clinic (2021) - Mass General Brigham (2022) - Over 50 other hospitals
+Potential evaluation settings: - Mayo Clinic (2020) - Cleveland Clinic (2021) - Mass General Brigham (2022) - Over 50 other hospitals

 Lesson: Optimization with explicit fairness constraints delivers both efficiency and equity